By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Self improvement programs fail when you set wrong goals.
+Self-improvement programs fail when you set wrong goals.

-Another year, another bunch of resolutions and by now most are headed for the same old failures.
-The reason most self change programs fail – wrong, fuzzy and poorly defined goals.
+Another year, another bunch of resolutions, and by now most are headed for the same old failures.
+The reason most self-change programs fail – wrong, fuzzy, and poorly defined goals.

-Most resolution are made with little or no thought about where you are going and how you will get there.
+Most resolutions are made with little or no thought about where you are going and how you will get there.
 If this new you is not worth the trouble to plan, then it probably will not be worth the effort to take action, and next year, long about this time, you will be in the same place you are now.

 What are the specific things you need to think about if you want your plan to succeed?

 Set the wrong goal and you end up at the wrong destination or you don’t get anywhere at all.
 Fuzzy goals lead you around in circles.

 A common form of resolution this time of year goes something like:

 I want to lose weight, exercise more, get in shape, and improve my health.